By Katherine Vessenes, JD, CFP®, RFC

 Protecting against this risk with a quality income protection policy can be a confusing and daunting endeavor.
 Getting cost effective income protection insurance (DI), from a solid company, is harder than it looks.
 There are a lot of nuances and “gotchas” to DI policies.
 Sometimes the cheapest policy is not always the best one in the long run.

-Here are few key things you need to know about any policies you may own now or considering purchasing in the future to avoid unpleasant surprises in the future.
+Here are few key things you need to know about any policies you may own now or considering purchasing in the future to avoid unpleasant surprises.

 1. Levels of coverage.
 There are 3 “tiers” of income protection policies.